Education to Careers

 (Catered breakfast begins at 7:30 a.m.; program begins promptly at 8:00 a.m.)

-The District 219 Powerful Partnerships Breakfast is an opportunity for our Niles North, Niles West and Niles Central students and staff to thank our business partners for their contributions to improving our student's academic performance and helping them prepare for a successful future.
+The District 219 Powerful Partnerships Breakfast is an opportunity for our Niles North, Niles West and Niles Central students and staff to thank our business and community partners for their contributions to improving our student's academic performance and helping them prepare for a successful future.
 Building Powerful Partnerships with our parents, businesses and community organizations is imperative and is included as part of our District 219 Board of Education goals.

 For more information, please contact: